 The inflorescence is a stalked panicle of racemes that form a whorl around the upper part of the stem, not spreading outward but ascending along the main stem.
 The whorl may be interrupted at the base.
 These racemes elongate during the flowering season, presenting a continuous flowering period.

 Seed: Fruit is a dry reddish-brown seed usually with the dried parts of the perianth attached.
 Seeds a bit pear shape with a slight curve and a narrow point at one end.
-Some species use a hollow tubercle as a means of flotation when the seed lands on water.
+Some species of plants use a hollow tubercle as a means of flotation when the seed lands on water.
 When the fruit first detaches from the stem of Curly Dock, the dried perianth and the tubercle are still attached.

 Habitat: Curly Dock is a plant of roadsides, pastures and field edges and easily infiltrates open areas and become invasive.
 It grows from a taproot and spread by re-seeding.

 Names: The genus name, Rumex, is the Latin name for Docks and probably derived from 'rumo', meaning 'to suck' which alludes to an old Roman practice of sucking the leaves of docks to obtain moisture.
 The species name, crispus, means 'closely curled' referring to the nature of the leaf.
-The plant was originally classified in the genus Lapathum, which name was derived from Greek and meant "to cleanse" which was a way of referring the the plants medicinal value as a purgative.
+The plant was originally classified in the genus Lapathum, which name was derived from Greek and meant "to cleanse" which was a way of referring to the plants medicinal value as a purgative.
 The genus Rumex is quite extensive world-wide and R. crispus is the most found member, occurring throughout the world except, perhaps, Antarctica.
 The alternate common name of Yellow Dock refers to the color of the inside of the root.
 See notes below.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: The green flowers of early July with crinkly (curly) leaf edges.
 Leaves have a wide stalk and a thick midvein.